Below-shot-noise capacity in phase estimation using nonlinear interferometers: Comparison of Yurke and Mandel setups in the high-gain regime

 \section{Comparison of Yurke and Mandel setups in the high-gain regime}

 In a realistic experimental implementation of phase estimation with a Yurke configuration~\cite{topfer2022,kalashnikov2016,manceau2017a}, the likely scenario should correspond to the case $T_{s} \ne T_{i}$.
-We have seen in Sec.~\ref{sec:loss_Yurke} that in the case of imbalanced losses inside the interferometer, going to the high-gain regime yields a sensitivity in phase estimation that is even worse than the shot-noise limit.
+We have seen in Sec.~\ref{sec:loss_Yurke} that in the case of imbalanced losses inside the interferometer, going to the high-gain regime yields a sensitivity in phase estimation that scales even worse than shot noise in the probing photon number and has a loss-dependent prefactor.

-In Sec.~\ref{sec:lossless}, we saw that in the lossless case, the Mandel configuration can provide a phase sensitivity equivalent to the shot-noise limit when measuring the differential signal.
-In this section, we will explore under which conditions, in the presence of loss, the Mandel configuration can still show a sensitivity equivalent to the shot-noise limit, thus surpassing the performance of the Yurke configuration in the high-gain regime.
+In Sec.~\ref{sec:lossless}, we saw that in the lossless case, the Mandel configuration can provide a phase sensitivity scaling like shot noise when measuring the differential signal.
+In this section, we will explore under which conditions, in the presence of loss, the Mandel configuration can still show such a behavior, thus surpassing the performance of the Yurke configuration in the high-gain regime.

 We start the discussion by focusing on the detection of a single interferometer exit in the Mandel configuration, which even in the lossless case scales worse than shot noise.
 The photon statistics is also thermal and the interference pattern has exactly the same form as in the Yurke case, but with a modified baseline and contrast, so that we can also resort to formally inserting the respective expressions for $a$ and $b$ into Eq.~\eqref{eq:opt_uncertainty} to obtain the optimal phase uncertainty.
-Indeed, we find in Appendix~\ref{app:Interference_patterns} the baseline $a= n (1 + T_\text{s} + n T_\text{i})/2$ and the parameter $b= n \sqrt{T_\text{s} T_\text{i}( 1+n)}$ that is connected to the contrast through $C=b/a$.
+Indeed, we find in Appendix~\ref{app:Interference_patterns} for equal gain the baseline $a= n (1 + T_\text{s} + n T_\text{i})/2$ and the parameter $b= n \sqrt{T_\text{s} T_\text{i}( 1+n)}$ that is connected to the contrast through $C=b/a$.
 Because the contrast is smaller than unity, this experiment inhibits perfect destructive interference.
 Indeed, we find in the high-gain limit

 which is a generalization of the case without loss from Eq.~\eqref{s1}.
-Not only is this scaling worse than shot noise, it is even increasing with increasing photon numbers.
+Not only is this scaling worse than shot noise, it is even increasing with increasing photon numbers $n$.
 In contrast to the Yurke setup, the loss imbalance has no effect and this limit cannot be suppressed, as it will always be dominant for sufficiently high $n$.

-To overcome this issue, from now on we consider measuring the photon-number difference $N_-$ between both exits of the interferometer~\cite{miller2021}.
-Appendix~\ref{app:Interference_patterns} gives the variance of $N_-$ under the influence of photon loss, which in turn leads to the phase uncertainty
+Gain unbalancing may partially mitigate this issue.